newchuyalong/libgdx-learning/A-simple-game.md

   * Package name: com.badlogic.drop
   * Game class: Drop

-Once imported into Eclipse, you should have 4 projects: drop, drop-android, drop-desktop and drop-html5.
+Once imported into Eclipse, you should have 4 projects: drop, drop-android, drop-core,drop-desktop and drop-html5.

 ## The Game ##
 The game idea is very simple: